 Legal proceedings covering a range of matters are pending against the Company.
 Due to the uncertainty inherent in such matters, it is often difficult to predict the final outcomes.
-The cases and claims against the Company often raise difficult and complex factual and legal issues that are subject to many uncertainties and complexities, including but not limited to the facts and circumstances of each particular case and claim, the jurisdiction and the differences in applicable law, in the normal course of business, the Company consults with legal counsel and certain other experts on matters related to litigations.
-The Company accrues a liability when it is determined that an adverse outcome is probable and the amount of the loss can be reasonably estimated.
+The cases and claims against the Company often raise difficult and complex factual and legal issues that are subject to many uncertainties and complexities, including but not limited to the facts and circumstances of each particular case and claim, the jurisdiction and the differences in applicable law, in the normal course of adverse outcome is probable and the amount of the loss can be reasonably estimated.
 In the event an adverse outcome is possible or an estimate is not determinable, the